hp-net/resume/_projects/08-x-kom-audit.md

 print: true
 logo: logo-xkom
 ---

-IT **audit** of X-Kom architecture divided into two parts: AS-IS and TO-BE.
+Conducted an IT **audit** of X-Kom's architecture, divided into two main phases: **AS-IS** and **TO-BE**.

-In AS-IS started with existing documentation analysis, we read 100+ documents.
-Next, we have prepared anonymous **questionnaire** with more than 70 questions.
-We have got more than one hundred answers.
-Then we have series of **workshops** (20+).
-And during 30 days we talked about almost every X-Kom system.
-We also have additional workshops with business, configuration and infrastructure teams.
-The result of this phase was current architecture in C4 model and a report with **rating** for each system in 4 areas: elasticity, scalability, reliability.
-We have also created **System Model Canvas** (based on Business Model Canvas) for each system and ratings heatmap.
+**AS-IS Phase**

+This phase involved analyzing the current state of X-Kom's architecture.
+The process included:

+- Reviewing **100+ documents** of existing documentation.
+- Preparing an anonymous **questionnaire** with more than 70 questions, gathering over 100 responses.
+- Conducting 20+ **workshops** over 30 days, covering almost all X-Kom systems.
+Additional workshops were held with business, configuration, and infrastructure teams.

+The outcomes of this phase included:

+- Modeling the current architecture using the **C4 Model**.
+- Delivering a report with system **ratings** across four areas: elasticity, scalability, and reliability.
+- Creating a **System Model Canvas** (based on the Business Model Canvas) for each system.
+- Developing a **heatmap** of system ratings.

+**TO-BE Phase**

-During To-BE we focused on creating a future vision on architecture landscape.
-Based on workshops with business, it and security we have prepared:
+Focused on defining the future architecture landscape, this phase involved:

+- Conducting workshops with business, IT, and security teams.
-- technical debt report,
+- Preparing a **Technical Debt Report**.
-- future architecture vision in C4 model,
+- Creating a future architecture vision using the **C4 Model**.
-- recommendations with roadmap.
+- Proposing detailed recommendations and a **roadmap** for implementation.

-I was <mark>IT Expert</mark> in this project.
-Team consist of Business Architect, Senior Architect and me.
+I was an **IT Expert** in this project, working as part of a team alongside a Business Architect and a Senior Architect.

-Technologies & tools:
+**Technologies & Tools:**

-- **Typescript**
+- **TypeScript**
 - **ClickUP**
 - Confluence
 - **C4 Model**, Structurizr
 - **Node.js**
-- Html, JS, CSS
+- HTML, JavaScript, CSS
-- Gitlab, Gitlab pipelines
+- GitLab, GitLab pipelines
 - Qualtrics
 - Miro